jaydenaung/CloudGuard-ShiftLeft-CICD-AWS/README.md

 ![header image](img/ecr-uri.png)

 ---
-## 2. Create a CodeCommit Repository
+# 2. Create a CodeCommit Repository

 Then you'll need to create a CodeCommit repo on AWS.
-We need the CodeCommit repo to store the "source" files that we will build into a docker image later in the tutorial.
+We need the CodeCommit repo to store the "source" files that we'll use to build a docker image later in the tutorial.
 And the Docker image will then be uploaded to the ECR repo.

  You can create a CodeCommit repo on AWS web console or you can just execute the following command.